H-Moji-H/Tensorflow-Model-_Malaria-Blood-Smear-Classifier/README.md

 Future enhancements could include:
 - Model optimization to further reduce false negatives, and the
-- integration of this model into a real-time diagnostic tool for use in medical facilities, particularly in Malaria-endemic regions.
+- Integration of this model into a real-time diagnostic tool for use in medical facilities, particularly in Malaria-endemic regions.